naTariks/shadira/content/info/index.md

 _build:
   publishResources: false
 ---
-shadira is a minimal website for showcasing some of my photographs.\
+shadira is a minimal website for showcasing a wild mix of some of my photographs.\
-Photography is a small hobby of mine, especially the analog one, hence the huge amount of grain ;)
+Photography is a small hobby of mine, especially the analogue one, hence the huge amount of grain ;)

 If you are interested in my other projects, go check out my portfolio: <u>[nathanrichard.dev](https://nathanrichard.dev)</u>